• Skip to primary navigation

 What Does a Fish Look Like on a Fish Finder?

-The fish looks extremely identical on a variety of fish finders bearing the different technology.
+The fish looks extremely identical on a variety of fish finders bearing different technology.

 And by the technology, we meant the transducer type having the support of different sonar systems.